 Annual spring weight restrictions start Monday to protect Michigan's roads

-All state trunk lines between these two lines will have weight restrictions imposed and enforced.
+All state trunklines in this area will have weight restrictions imposed and enforced.
 State routes typically carry M, I, or US designations.

 When roads that have been frozen all winter begin to thaw from the surface downward, melting snow and ice saturate the softened ground.
 During the spring thaw, the roadbed softened by trapped moisture beneath the pavement makes it more susceptible to damage.
 This also contributes to pothole problems already occurring due to this winter's numerous freeze-thaw cycles.